INTERNATIONAL WOMEN’S DAY

 The aim of the Festival was to bring together different cultural groups on the peninsula of Donabate/Portrane under one grouping and to enable these groups to reach a wider audience within their community.
 In this way we had hoped to attract a wider audience and appreciation of the cultural groups in our area.
 We think we have achieved our aim and have also helped different groups to come together and collaborate on projects we have initiated like the 1916-2016 rising commemorations, International Women’s Day and more recently the Harry Clarke exhibition.
 We have also worked hard to reach out to all age groups and to all areas of arts and culture in the hope that audiences can more fully understand and appreciate the different arts and culture traditions that exist around them.

-We have also recently formed a film club Lambay Cinema Club to show films on a monthly basis.
+We have also recently formed a film club Lambay Cinema Club to show world cinema films on a monthly basis.

 We provide a central platform for all cultural and arts groups on the peninsula and beyond to enable them to promote their craft.